 Enter Sir William Walker (Brando), an upper-class Englishman who arrives at the country just in time to see an old acquaintance, a rebel, killed by Portuguese military.
-Alternately hobnobbing with sugar barons and training and arming a rebel militia (led by handpicked General Jose Delores (Evaristo Márquez)), Walker becomes almost single-handedly responsible for overthrowing the Portuguese and providing freedom to the slaves of Queimada.
+Alternately hobnobbing with sugar barons and training and arming a rebel militia (led by handpicked General Jose Delores (Evaristo Márquez)), Walker becomes almost single-handedly responsible for overthrowing the Portuguese and giving freedom to Queimada’s slaves.

-Obviously influenced by the Marxist cinema of Eisenstein, Pontecorvo shoots with a bold style, using handheld, documentary-style camerawork and editing with jagged, elliptical cuts that are powerful in what they choose to reveal or hide.
+Obviously influenced by the Marxist cinema of Eisenstein, Pontecorvo shoots with a bold style.
+He uses handheld, documentary-style camerawork and edits with jagged and elliptical cuts.
 One such cut takes us from Walker teaching a group of rebels how to load a musket to a shot of the aftermath of their first battle, a pile of dead Portuguese soldiers on the ground with the rebels celebrating in the background.

 In other scenes, Pontecorvo’s use of the documentary style creates a disturbing verisimilitude to the plight of the freedom fighters.
-Villages are burned in a calculated fashion, men are gunned down in front of their families, babies are captured and taken prisoner, and military officers callously argue whether hanging or shooting is a more effective form of public execution for political prisoners.
+Villages are burned in a calculated fashion, men are gunned down in front of their families, babies are captured and imprisoned.
+Meanwhile, military officers callously argue whether hanging or shooting is a more effective form of public execution for political prisoners.
 Even as the government feeds them, they are reminded that to receive their bread, everyone must “stay in your places.”

 In William Walker, we can see an antecedent to Brando’s Colonel Kurtz of Apocalypse Now.
 Walker, a capitalist mercenary for the English corporations who control England’s foreign policy of exploitation and terror, is practically a young version of Kurtz.
 “I don’t know what I believe or what I should do,” he explains after a particularly brutal massacre, “but whatever I do, I do it well.”